attilakillin/uniquity/README.md

-The `/api/unique-names` endpoint can be used to list all unique files present in the preconfigured folder, or its subfolders, that have a matching extension to the one provided as a query parameter (`extension`, required - the server returns an HTTP 400 status code if no value is provided for it).
+The `/api/unique-names` endpoint can be used to list all unique files present in the preconfigured folder, or its subfolders, that have a matching file extension to the one provided as a query parameter (`extension`, required - the server returns an HTTP 400 status code if no value is provided for it).

 Sample request: